VincentGuinaudeau/buddhabrot/README.md

 $ ./buddhabrot [OPTION]
 ```

-This will generate a file named `test.pgm` on the current active directory.
+This will generate a file named `out.pgm` on the current active directory.

 ### Options